ajithrnayak/ajith_blog/content/posts/2020-02-20---Set-up-dev-env-on-macOS/index.md

 ---
-title: How to setup my mac for development
+title: "How to setup my mac for development"
 date: "2020-02-20T00:00:00.000Z"
 draft: false
 path: "/set-up-dev-env-on-macOS"